 Monocrotophos, which is used for agricultural purposes, is toxic to humans.

-The cook, Manju Devi, was hospitalized after eating the food she prepared, doctors said.
+A cook, Manju Devi, was also hospitalized after eating the food she prepared, doctors said.

-Devi told police that the headmistress, Meena Kumari, did not heed her warning that the mustard oil used to prepare Tuesday's lunch looked and smelled bad and instead insisted that she continue preparing the meal, Lakshmanan said, citing the inquiry report.
+Devi told police that the headmistress did not heed her warning that the mustard oil used to prepare lunch looked and smelled bad.
+Instead, the headmistress insisted she continue preparing the meal, officials said.